llefebure/bike-sharing/README.md

 ### Comparing Trip Times in the BABS to Google Maps Cycling Estimates
 By hitting the Google Maps Directions API, I can get cycling duration and distance estimates for all station pairs by passing the lat/long coordinates of the origin and destination.
 Once I have this information, I compare these estimates with the true trip duration.
 This produces some interesting insight into the accuracy of the Google Maps estimates.

+### Commuters in the BABS
+I was curious about how many commuters use the BABS, so I look at some patterns in usage that suggest commuters.
+In particular, I show that most trips connect with a transit hub and occur during morning/afternoon commute hours.